eduardodomingos/eduardodomingos.com/plugins/media-file-renamer/readme.txt

 = 2.3.6 =
 * Add: UTF-8 support for renaming files.
 Before playing with this, give it a try.
 Windows-based hosting service will probably not work well with this.
-* Info: I would be also really happy if you could review the plugin (https://wordpress.org/support/view/plugin-reviews/media-file-renamer), share your current issues with me and also the features you would like the most.
-Thanks a lot! :)

 = 2.3.4 =
 * Fix: Auto-Rename was renaming files even though it was disabled.